simonmichael/hledger/doc/SPEC-lots.md

 ### Disposal journal entries

 Disposal transactions can be written in any of these styles.
-The user manual's "Recording disposals" section walks through each with examples and trade-offs.
+The user manual's "Recording gains" section walks through each with examples and trade-offs.

+Styles are listed in the same order as the manual, from implicit to explicit.

 1. **No gain postings.**
   After lot matching, hledger computes the disposal gain